-Dean of the School of Letters and Sciences - Dr. Kevin Mandernack
+Dean of the School of Letters and Sciences - Dr. Alex Parker

 The Dean manages all academic programs for the School of Letters and Sciences, including faculty hiring and evaluation, course scheduling, and academic budgets.
-He/she works with department chairs and faculty to update curricula and develop new programs and maintain and enhance the school's research capacities.
+He works with department chairs and faculty to update curricula and develop new programs and maintain and enhance the school's research capacities.
 He/she reviews the academic standing of students and selects them for the Dean's List.

-The Department of Culture and Communication oversees all English, Communications, and Humanities classes and requirements on campus.
+The Department of Culture and Communication oversees all English, Communications, Humanities, and foreign language classes and requirements on campus.

-The Department of Global Studies and Maritime Affairs offers a BA in Global Studies and Maritime Affairs.
+The Department of International Strategy and Security offers a BA in Global Studies and Maritime Affairs.
 Students develop a solid theoretical background in the social sciences and gain the intellectual tools necessary to understand maritime policy issues in an increasingly globalized world.